 The Prosser Airport serves the general aviation community, including regional agriculture and business aviation customers who need air transportation options close to their operations.
-Prosser Airport has a paved runway, a fixed base operator, aviation fuel and other amenities with nearby interstate access.
+Prosser Airport has a paved runway, aviation fuel (100LL) and other amenities with nearby interstate access.
 For more details see the Airport Master Plan and Airport Layout Plan.